-Too big to ignore has been added to your bookmarks.
+Too big to ignore has been saved

 Much of the language surrounding big data conveys a muddled conception of what data, “big” or otherwise, means to the majority of organizations pursuing analytics strategies.
 Big data is shrouded in hyperbole and confusion, which can be a breeding ground for strategic errors.
 Big data is a big deal, but it is time to separate the signal from the noise.